Saurav0310/springboot_ecs/README.md

 This is a collection of shared libraries to be used with [Jenkins Pipelines](https://jenkins.io/doc/book/pipeline/)

-  - **Technology stack**: Written in groovy/Jenkins Pipeline DSL.
+  - **Technology Googlechat Notification**: Written in groovy/Jenkins Pipeline DSL.
 Requires Jenkins
   - **Status**: This repo is intended to be an ongoing effort to collect useful Pipeline libraries.

 ## Dependencies